AcklenAvenue/kata-starter-dotnet-core/new-instructions.md

   - a way to run the unit tests using some easy method
   - one failing unit test and one passing unit test to prove your test runner is working.
 Both unit tests should execute code from your production code section.
   - Enable auto-save so that all viewers can see updates in almost-real-time.

-## Starting the Pair Session

-You will need to start your workspace and share it using a special link with your evaluator.

-1. In GitPod, go to Workspace > Share Running Workspace and copy the url.
+6. In GitPod, go to Workspace > Share Running Workspace and copy the url.
-2. Send the workspace url to your evaluator using email or meeting chat.
+7. Send the workspace url to us by replying to the last email at least 24 hours before the scheduled Pairing Session.